25 Cooking Techniques Everyone Should Know

 Pan Roasting:

-Pan roasting combines both dry-heat and moist-heat techniques by starting with searing the food in a hot pan with some fat over high heat, and then finishing the cooking process in the oven.
-This method is often used for ingredients like steaks, pork tenderloin or chicken breasts.
-The initial searing creates a flavourful crust,and thenoven cooking insures even heat distribution and thorough cooking, resulting in a juicy and tender interior.
+Pan roasting combines both dry-heat and moist-heat techniques, searing the food in a hot pan with some fat over high heat and finishing the cooking process in the oven.
+We use this technique for steaks, pork tenderloin, or chicken breasts.
+Heating a pan and filling it with oil first to seal the surface creates a rich crust.
+The oven will then distribute heat evenly on all sides and complete the cooking process, ensuring a juicy and tender interior.

 Smoking